Ted Kluszewski: Trademark fashion statement

 Much to the chagrin of team management, Kluszewski made a bold fashion statement when he cut off both sleeves of his jersey.
-The reason being, they constricted his enormous biceps and shoulders and limited his ability to swing a baseball bat freely.
-"They got pretty upset, but it was either that or change my swing — and I wasn't about to change my swing," he explained.
+He explained that they constricted his enormous biceps and shoulders and limited his ability to swing a baseball bat freely: "They got pretty upset, but it was either that or change my swing — and I wasn't about to change my swing."

 Major League Career

-Cincinnati Reds (1947-1957)
+Cincinnati Reds (1947–1957)

 In 1947, Kluszewski earned a spot on the Opening Day roster and remained with the Reds in the first month of the season.
 After a four-month stint at Class AAA Memphis, he returned to the parent club in September.
 Kluszewski recorded his first hit on Sept.
 23 at Crosley Field, an RBI single off Chicago Cubs starter Hank Wyse in the fifth inning.
 One year later, he nailed down the starter job that would be his for nine seasons.

 It wasn't long before Kluszewski gained the reputation as one of the most unique hitters of his time, one who combined immense power with the ability to make contact on a consistent basis.
 In 10 of his 15 major league seasons, the first baseman walked (492) more often than he struck out (365).
 In 1953, Kluszewski hit 40 homers and struck out a mere 34 times.
 The following season he upped this to 49 homers against just 35 strikeouts.
 In 1955 he parked 47 home runs and struck out an even 40 times, the last time a major leaguer has hit 40 homers and struck out 40 or fewer times in the same season.

 Kluszewski was his most dominant from 1953 through 1956 and was named to the National League All-Star roster in each of the four seasons.
 In that stretch, he hit a total of 171 home runs, more than any player in the big leagues.
-He also drove in more than 100 baserunners each time with a league-high of 141 RBI in the 1954 campaign.
+He also drove in more than 100 runs each season with a league-high of 141 RBI in the 1954 campaign.

 Also in that period, Kluszewski became the first and only player in MLB history to hit 35 or more homers in four seasons in which he had fewer strikeouts than homers.
 Only three other major leaguers achieved the feat even twice: Lou Gehrig, Joe DiMaggio and Johnny Mize, all Hall of Fame members.